Destiny (The Jacksons album): Release and reaction

-Released on December 18, 1978, Destiny re-established them as a top-selling group.
-The single, "Blame It on the Boogie", was released on September 23, 1978, as the advance single from the album.
+Released in November 1978, Destiny re-established them as a top-selling group.
+The single, "Blame It on the Boogie", was released on September 8, 1978, as the advance single from the album.
 Although "Blame It on the Boogie" returned the Jacksons to the Hot 100 it was not the single to effect a major comeback for the Jacksons peaking at No. 54.
 However, "Blame It on the Boogie" did reach No. 3 R&B and would be coupled with "Shake Your Body (Down to the Ground)" on an extended club play single which would reach No. 20 on the dance charts in 1979.
 "Blame It on the Boogie" rose to number 8 in the UK.

 The album's success was largely based on the second single released from the album, "Shake Your Body (Down to the Ground)", which became a Top 10 single in the spring of 1979.
-The album eventually peaked at number eleven on the Billboard Pop Albums chart and number three on the Billboard Black Albums chart and went on to Platinum status-cementing it as the first RIAA-certified platinum seller by the Jacksons as most of their Motown recordings were uncertifiable despite their huge success on the charts, and over two million copies worldwide.
+The album eventually peaked at number eleven on the Billboard Pop Albums chart and number three on the Billboard Black Albums chart and went on to Platinum status-cementing it as the first RIAA-certified platinum seller by the Jacksons as most of their Motown recordings were uncertifiable despite their huge success on the charts, and over four million copies worldwide.
 The accompanying tour was a huge success running on many legs and also toured overseas.